skillrepos/ccode/labs.md

 **Action:**
 1. Ask Claude: `Delete the test file we created`
 2. After deletion, press `Esc` twice or type `/rewind`
-3. Select the point before deletion to restore by using the up and down arrow to navigate between the checkpoints listed.
+3. Select the point before deletion (the *compact*) to restore by using the up and down arrow to navigate between the checkpoints listed.

 ![rewind](./images/ccode34.png?raw=true "rewind")